the-ethan-hunt/first-timers-guide/PULL_REQUEST_TEMPLATE.md

 ## Have you written this article by yourself?
 Have you taken inspiration from anywhere and then written it in your words?

-> I wrote the article myself and was inspired by [real python](https://realpython.com/django-setup/) and [djangoproject](https://www.djangoproject.com/start/)
+> I wrote the article myself and was inspired by [real python](https://realpython.com/django-setup/) and [djangoproject](https://www.djangoproject.com/start/), I have used my own words for the rest of the article